ABOUT THE OFFICE

 The Attorney General’s Office brings and defends lawsuits on behalf of the State and prepares formal legal opinions requested by State officers, legislators, or county attorneys on issues of law.
 The Office represents the State in litigation at all levels ranging from a variety of administrative tribunals to the U.S. Supreme Court.

 The Attorney General’s Office is among the largest law offices in the state.
-The Office comprises:
+The Office comprises two general divisions: Civil and Criminal.

 The Attorney General's main office is located at: